alexiak0127/EarningsWhisperer/README.md

 ## **Project Description**
 Earnings reports offer valuable insights into a company's financial health, but investors frequently find it challenging to gauge how the market will react.
 Predicting stock price movements is challenging because of market efficiency, complex dependencies, and the influence of multiple factors.

-This project integrates **natural language processing (NLP)** and **historical stock data** to build a machine learning model capable of **predicting stock movement (up, down, or stable)** following earnings announcements.
+EarningsWhisperer integrates **natural language processing (NLP)** and **historical stock data** to build a machine learning model capable of **predicting stock movement (up, down, or stable)** following earnings announcements.
 By leveraging sentiment analysis of earnings reports and financial indicators, the project aims to provide a data-driven approach to improve investment decision-making.

 To ensure feasibility and relevance, the project will focus on **10 major publicly traded tech companies** with significant market influence and high trading volume:
 1. Apple (AAPL)